osrf/gazebo_tutorials/ros_wrapper_versions/tutorial.md

 For a fully-integrated ROS system, we recommend using the 9.x version of Gazebo.
 The way to proceed is just to use the ROS repository (it will automatically install `gazebo9`) and do ***not*** use the osrfoundation repository.

+### ROS1 Noetic
+ROS Noetic hosts or use the ---- version of Gazebo.
+For a fully-integrated ROS system, we recommend using the ---- version of Gazebo.
+The way to proceed is just to use the ROS repository (it will automatically install `gazebo----`) and do ***not*** use the osrfoundation repository.

 ### ROS1 Melodic